Anti-coup protests in Sudan amid turmoil after PM resigns

 Associated Press

-CAIRO (AP) — Sudanese took to the streets in the capital, Khartoum, and other cities on Tuesday in anti-coup protests as the country plunged further into turmoil following the resignation of the prime minister earlier this week.
+CAIRO (AP) — Sudanese took to the streets in the capital of Khartoum and other cities on Tuesday in anti-coup protests as the country plunged further into turmoil following the resignation of the prime minister earlier this week.

+Security forces fired tear gas to disperse protesters in several locations in the capital, including the area around the presidential palace, which has seen clashes in previous rounds of protests since the Oct.
+25 coup.
+Protesters were also seen in videos hurling stones and spent tear gas canisters at security forces.
+There were no immediate reports of casualties

 The military, under international pressure, reinstated Hamdok in November to lead a technocratic Cabinet.
 But the deal sidelined the pro-democracy movement behind the uprising against al-Bashir.
 Since then, Hamdok was unable to form a Cabinet amid relentless protests not only against the coup but also against his deal with the military.